History of Ireland: Union with Great Britain (1801–1912)

 In the 1870s the issue of Irish self-government again became a major focus of debate under Charles Stewart Parnell, founder of the Irish Parliamentary Party.
 Prime Minister Gladstone made two unsuccessful attempts to pass Home Rule in 1886 and 1893.
 Parnell's leadership ended when he was implicated in a divorce scandal that gained international publicity in 1890.
 He had been secretly living for years with Katherine O'Shea, the long-separated wife of a fellow Irish MP.
 Disaster came quickly: Gladstone and the Liberal Party refused to cooperate with him; his party split; the Irish Catholic bishops led the successful effort to crush his minority faction at by-elections.
 Parnell fought for control to the end, but his body was collapsing and he died in 1891 at age 45.

-After the introduction of the Local Government (Ireland) Act 1898 which broke the power of the landlord-dominated "Grand Juries", passing for the first time democratic control of local affairs into the hands of the people through elected Local County Councils, the debate over full Home Rule led to tensions between Irish nationalists and Irish unionists (those who favoured the maintenance of the Union).
-Most of the island was predominantly nationalist, Catholic and agrarian.
-The northeast, however, was predominantly unionist, Protestant and industrialised.
+After the introduction of the Local Government (Ireland) Act 1898 which broke the power of the landlord-dominated "Grand Juries", passing for the first time democratic control of local affairs into the hands of the people through elected Local County Councils, the debate over full Home Rule led to tensions between Irish nationalists and Irish unionists (those who favored the maintenance of the Union).
+Most of the island was predominantly Nationalist, Catholic, and Agrarian.
+The northeast, however, was predominantly unionist, Protestant and industrialized.
 Unionists feared a loss of political power and economic wealth in a predominantly rural, nationalist, Catholic home-rule state.
 Nationalists believed they would remain economically and politically second-class citizens without self-government.
 Out of this division, two opposing sectarian movements evolved, the Protestant Orange Order and the Catholic Ancient Order of Hibernians.